BigDrew01/CMPR-FYP/README.md

 # CMPR

-A new Flutter project.
+A Final year project.

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+FlutterFlow projects can be run on the FlutterFlow Framework.